VenturaNotes/Knowledge/- Topics/Single Market.md

 	- a reduction of state aid for certain industries;
 	- the harmonization of VAT and excise duties throughout the market.
 ## Source[^2]
 - The unified European market created in 1992 by the Single European Act.
-This was achieved through the removal of all barriers to movements of goods, labour, and capital between member countries of the European Community.
+This was achieved through the removal of all barriers to movements of goods, labor, and capital between member countries of the European Community.
 ## References

 [^1]: [[(Home Page) A Dictionary of Business and Management 6th Edition by Oxford Reference]]